Kalikkalam: Plot

-S. I. Shekhar's indifference with one of the Abkari contractor cum newspaper publisher Ambalakkadan(Ambalakkadu Krishnan) creates problems, as false news regarding the SI and also his family gets published in the newspaper.
-Shekhar slaps Ambalakkadan for this, which ultimately leads to his suspension.
+C. I. Shekharan's indifference with one of the Abkari contractor cum newspaper publisher Ambalakkadan(Ambalakkadu Krishnan) creates problems, as false news regarding the C. I. and also his family gets published in the newspaper.
+Shekharan slaps Ambalakkadan for this, which ultimately leads to his suspension.

-As Annie takes the romance seriously, Tony finally reveals his actual identity and moves away from her life.
+As Annie takes the romance seriously, 'Tony' finally reveals his actual identity and moves away from her life.

-Situations make Shekhar falsely accused as the murderer of Ambalakkadan, and Shekhar is sent to jail.
-At this stage, only Sankar can help Shekharan to prove his innocence.
-Sankar confesses his crimes.
+Situations make Shekharan falsely accused as the murderer of Ambalakkadan and Shekharan is sent to jail.
+At this stage, only 'Shankar' can help Shekharan to prove his innocence as the former was witness to the murder.
+'Shankar' unveils the actual murderers then confesses his crimes at the court and surrenders.
+Shekharan gets released.